Honey locust: Food

 The pulp on the inside of the pods is edible (unlike the black locust, which is toxic) and consumed by wildlife and livestock.

 Despite its name, the honey locust is not a significant honey plant.
 The name derives from the sweet taste of the legume pulp, which was used for food and traditional medicine by Native American people, and can also be used to make tea.
-The long pods, which eventually dry and ripen to brown or maroon, are surrounded in a tough, leathery skin that adheres strongly to the pulp within.
+The long pods, which eventually dry and ripen to brown or maroon, are surrounded by a tough, leathery skin that adheres strongly to the pulp within.
 The pulp—bright green in unripe pods—is strongly sweet, crisp and succulent in ripe pods.
 Dark brown tannin-rich beans are found in slots within the pulp.
 Likewise, its edible seed has nutritional potential, and the flour made from its cotyledons constitutes a food source with various potential uses for pastry and bakery, among other gastronomic uses.

 Timber

 Honey locusts produce a high quality, durable wood that polishes well, but the tree does not grow in sufficient numbers to support a bulk industry.
 However, a niche market exists for honey locust furniture.
 It is also used for posts and rails because of the dense, rot-resistant nature of the wood.
-In the past, the hard thorns of the younger trees were used as nails and the wood itself was used to fashion treenails for shipbuilding.
+The heartwood of honey locust is reddish brown while the sapwood is pale yellow.
+It is strong, but has a coarse grain texture.